CeTTL/eResources/Panopto/share-an-individual-panopto-recording.md

    ![](images/staff-panopto-share-folder-select-save.webp)

+> [!TIP]
-> **Important:** If you wish to send a notification to the participants you have selected, toggle the switch for **Send an email to notify people**, and a Message box will appear below for you to write a notification message.
+> If you wish to send a notification to the participants you have selected, toggle the switch for **Send an email to notify people**, and a Message box will appear below for you to write a notification message.
 Then, select **Send**.
 >
 >  ![](images/staff-panopto-share-folder-notify-message.webp)
->

 ## Who can access video